mingtang/mingtang.github.io/research-blog.md

 		<img class="box-img" src="/images/posts/crater-thumb.jpg" alt="laser craters">
 		<div class="box-text">
 			<a href="{{ site.url }}/research-blog/2017/04/02/la/">
 				<h6>2017-6.
-The source of elemental fractionation during LA-ICP-MS analysis</h6>
+The source of elemental fractionation in LA-ICP-MS analysis</h6>
 			</a>
 			<p>Some of my Ph.D. projects were analytically challenging, which required measurements of either high precision or extremely small sample sizes (e.g., ~10<sup>-17</sup> g).
 These challenges drove me to study the instruments—how they work and how to optimize them for my research... <a href="{{ site.url }}/research-blog/2017/04/02/la/">Read More</a></p>
 		</div>